 Once the larvae are inside the host, they make their way to the intestine where some worms simply stay and mature into adulthood.
 Other individuals are more bold, tunneling out of the intestine, and migrating to the lung tissue.
 In the lung, the larvae develop into 4th stage larvae and when they are ready they break out of the lung, climb up the trachea (windpipe), get coughed into the throat and swallowed.
 Once back in the intestine, these well-traveled worms will complete their maturation to adulthood, rejoining any friends they had that never left the intestine on a migration.

 Not all the worms that begin this treacherous migration complete it.
 As they emerge from one tissue to move on to the next, some fall into a state of arrest where they go dormant and encyst.
-These larvae remain inactive periodically emerging and continuing their migration.
+These larvae remain inactive, periodically emerging and continuing their migration.
+Only hookworms in the intestinal tract are vulnerable to deworming medications; those in various stages of migration are protected.

 It is worth repeating that the host is not always a pet.
 Other vertebrates such as rodents and birds can pick up hookworm larvae from the soil.
 If the pet eats an infected rodent or bird, the pet will become infected just the same as if the infection came directly from the soil.